Discovering DMR – 1

 In DMR, repeaters using static talkgroups are linked together in network configurations that are decided by the system administrations, which can't be changed by individual hams.
 Some repeaters also allow hams to temporarily subscribe to specified dynamic talkgroups.

-Initially, there were two main worldwide umbrella networks for amateur radio, DMR-MARC⩘ (the largest), built on MotoTRBO products, and DMRPlus (DMR+), built on Hytera products.
-It's my understanding that the two networks didn't interconnect initially, but more recently, the two teams have been collaborating on building interconnectivity.
+Initially, there were two main worldwide umbrella networks for amateur radio, DMR-MARC (which years ago was the largest), built on MotoTRBO products, and DMRPlus (DMR+), built on Hytera products.
+It's my understanding that the two networks didn't interconnect initially.
+Eventually, the two teams started collaborating on building some interconnectivity, but the use of these two networks hasn't been growing as much as some of the other newer networks.

-More recently, a new worldwide network has launched, BrandMeister.
-In a little over a year (as on Jan 2016), it apparently has grown to be the largest amateur radio DMR network in the world.
+More recently, a new worldwide network, BrandMeister, was launched.
+In a little over a year (as on Jan 2016), it grew to be the largest amateur radio DMR network in the world.
 BrandMeister users can key up to (a.k.a., temporarily subscribe to) and use any talkgroup.
+It's also a very friendly network for hotspot users.
+Status of BrandMeister servers: @BMMasterStatus (Twitter).

 If you are an amateur radio operator working in digital voice modes like D-Star, DMR, C4FM, APCO25 or others (not all are supported yet!), you do not need to know much about BrandMeister, and it's very easy to operate on its infrastructure.